-Check-Out

-Sunday, 10:30 - 11:30 am.
+Check-Out Sunday, 10:30 - 11:30 am.
 A Klondike Derby Staff member must sign out every Unit.

-After your unit has completed site clean-up and has packed away unit gear, a representative should go to HQ registration and arrange to have a Staff member inspect the site(s).
-Once inspection is completed, the Staff member will return a signed card to HQ where Klondike Derby patches and a participation ribbon will be issued to the Unit leader.
+After your unit has completed site clean-up and has packed away unit gear, a representative should find the OA Representative stationed near the middle of each camping loop (A, B, C, D, and E) and ask them to inspect the site(s).
+Once inspection is completed, the OA Representative will provide a signed card to be taken to HQ where Klondike Derby patches and a participation ribbon will be issued to the Unit leader.
 Early check-out can be arranged.
 Troops leaving without being checked-out by a Staff member will not receive Klondike Derby patches.